 Being cornstarch averse, and with the help of some of the fine ladies of Twitter, I put a plan into action using a mixture of ground tapioca (my favorite pie-thickening agent) and arrowroot.
 As I poured the somewhat chalky-looking berries into the pie pan I was a bit worried, but the strawberry pie came out vibrant as ever.
 The flavor is quiet, as cooked strawberries are.
 I’ve added orange zest and a touch of cinnamon for extra zing.
 The pie is lightly sweet and lets the strawberries speak for themselves.
 Which is good, because they have a lot to say.

-Preheat the oven to 425 degrees.
-Set a rimmed baking sheet in the oven to preheat as well.
+- Preheat the oven to 425 degrees F. Set a rimmed baking sheet in the oven to preheat as well.
 Butter a deep dish pie pan and set aside.

-Set pie on the preheated tray in the oven, and bake for 50 – 60 minutes.
+- Set pie on the preheated tray in the oven, and bake for 50 – 60 minutes.
 Check after 40 minutes and tent the crust if it’s getting too brown.
 The pie is finished when the crust is golden and the filling is bubbling and thick.
 Set aside, and allow pie to cool completely – 5 hours or more.

 I like my pie plain, but if you’re a fancy sort, serve with a dollop of very, very lightly sweetened whipped cream (if you add too much sugar though, I’ll never forgive you).